The Dunning-Kruger effect can lead to technical debt

 To gain effective control of technical debt, senior management must regard the technical elements of the enterprise as strategic partners [Woodard 2013] [Ross 2000] [Brenner 2016a].
 Policymakers can make important contributions to enhancing communication between strategists and technologists.

 For example, when engineers know the general direction of the enterprise, they can focus efforts on assets that are compatible with future needs.
-Inversely, when they’re unaware of the business strategy, they’re more likely to make decisions that they must later rescind.
+Inversely, when they’re unaware of what the business strategy might soon require, they’re more likely to make decisions that they must later rescind.

 What about legacy technical debt retirement?